fortharris/RedCenter/README.md

 RedCenter
 =========

-My way cleaning viruses from drives
+My way of cleaning viruses on drives.